-- 13.3.2.1.
-Increases in the same source of income will not be processed until the next annual re-examination. - 13.3.2.1.1.
-Same source income is defined as: - Annual increases in Social Security, pensions and similar periodic payments. - Employment that is part-time to part time or full-time to full-time, regardless of employer. - 13.3.2.1.2.
-Same source income does not include: - Changes in Social Security type, for example a change from SSI to SSD, will not be termed same source. - Changes in method of payment for employment will not be considered same source, for example; changing from a commissioned employee to an hourly wage earner or part-time to full-time status change with the same employer will not be considered same source. - 13.3.2.1.3.
-Part-time and full-time employment will be defined by the employer. - 13.3.2.1.4.
-If the employer verification does not specify part-time or full-time employment, the RHA will use the following guidelines. - Part-time employment is defined as less than 40 hours per week. - Full-time employment is defined as 40 hours or more per week. - 13.3.3.
-Income Changes Resulting from Welfare Program Requirements [24 CFR 5.615]. - 13.3.3.1.
+15.3.2.1.
+Increases in the same source of income will not be processed until the next annual re-examination.

+- 15.3.2.1.1.
+Same source income is defined as: - Annual increases in Social Security, pensions and similar periodic payments. - Employment that is part-time to part time or full-time to full-time, regardless of employer. - 15.3.2.1.2.
+Same source income does not include: - Changes in Social Security type, for example a change from SSI to SSD, will not be termed same source. - Changes in method of payment for employment will not be considered same source, for example; changing from a commissioned employee to an hourly wage earner or part-time to full-time status change with the same employer will not be considered same source. - 15.3.2.1.3.
+Part-time and full-time employment will be defined by the employer. - 15.3.2.1.4.
+If the employer verification does not specify part-time or full-time employment, the RHA will use the following guidelines. - Part-time employment is defined as less than 40 hours per week. - Full-time employment is defined as 40 hours or more per week. - 15.3.3.
+Income Changes Resulting from Welfare Program Requirements [24 CFR 5.615]. - 15.3.3.1.
 RHA will not reduce the household share of rent for households whose welfare assistance is reduced due to a "specified welfare benefit reduction," which is a reduction in benefits by the welfare agency specifically because of fraud in connection with the welfare program, or noncompliance with a welfare agency requirement to participate in an economic self-sufficiency program.
-However, RHA will reduce the rent if the welfare assistance reduction is a result of a situation where the household has complied with welfare program requirements but cannot or has not obtained employment.
+However, RHA will reduce the rent if the welfare assistance reduction is a result of a situation where the household has complied with welfare program requirements but cannot or has not obtained employment. - 15.3.4.
+Interim changes may also be initiated by RHA if circumstances warrant such actions.
+Examples include but are not limited to; addition or removal of a household member, tenant failure to report accurate or complete information, temporary unemployment, unstable or sporadic income.